 Six Lessons Service Projects Teach. . .

 5. How to unite and enrich a community.

 6. How to make a difference and be useful.

 7. Opportunity for developing communication skills, public speaking.

 The Right Way to Do Service. . .

 As I mentioned earlier, do not use coercive techniques to get kids to do service projects.
 It will backfire and then your children will resent doing service instead of making it part of their lives.
 The incentive should be the service activity itself.
 Find something you can do together.
 It can tie into something they already enjoy.
 Do they like to crochet or knit?
 Try making baby quilts for a pregnancy center.
 Love nature or the beach?
 Your kids might see value in participating in a cleanup day.
 Do they have a musical talent?
 Perhaps they could perform a few songs at a retirement community.
 Need something fast-paced that makes a big impact?
 Feed My Starving Children (FMSC) takes volunteers as young as six years old to pack food to send overseas.
 The important things are that you do it as a family, the service itself is enjoyable, the children have a voice in what the service project will be, and you do it regularly.

 The first time you do it, they may resist.
 Always offer them an out.

 Want more ideas for service, entrepreneurship, and motivating kids without prizes or punishments?
-Sign up for my newsletter and?get a free e-book,?50 Ways to Motivate Your Kids, just for signing up!
+Grab my 100 Ways to Motivate Kids book!